 Ben Rowe.

 Ben Rowe is a founding member of Crucible and specialises in serious, complex criminal matters and white collar crime.
-He both prosecutes and defends and has a particular expertise in areas where criminal law and commercial litigation overlap, especially cases with a high volume of computer-related evidence.
+In his defence practice, Ben has a particular expertise in areas where criminal law and commercial matters overlap, especially cases with a high volume of digital evidence - he is an expert with all areas of legal technology and knows the digital and cyber space inside out.
+In his prosecution practice Ben is a Grade 3 CPS prosecutor and has conducted numerous private prosecutions for individuals, organisations and charities.
 Alongside his criminal practice Ben has also developed a strong regulatory and disciplinary practice.

 Ben previously spent three years employed within the commercial litigation and financial crime teams at the UK’s largest litigation-only law firm.
 He has a well-deserved reputation for his strong relationships with both professional and lay clients, and for being very responsive and easy to work with.